-- Section I -Setting up Server Users and Configuring Disks, on page 5-3 - Section II -Using EFI Utilities, on page 5-6 - Section III Customizing PAM Software, on page 5-16 - Section IV Configuring Domains, see page 5-28 - Section V Creating Event Subscriptions and User Histories, on page 5-132 on page 5-17.
+- Section I -Setting up Server Users and Configuring Disks, on page 5-3 - Section II -Using EFI Utilities, on page 5-6 - Customizing PAM Software, on page 5-16 Section III - - Section IV Configuring Domains, see page 5-28 - Section V -Creating Event Subscriptions and User Histories, on page 5-132

-Customer Administrators and Customer Operators are respectively advised to consult the Administrator's Memorandum, on page xxiii or the Operator's Memorandum, on page xxv for a detailed summary of the everyday tasks they will perform.
-Before proceeding to configure the server, please refer to PAM Writing Rules, on page xx.
+Customer Administrators and Customer Operators are respectively advised to consult the Administrator's Memorandum, on page xxv or the Operator's Memorandum, on page xxvii for a detailed summary of the everyday tasks they will perform.

+Before proceeding to configure the server, please refer to PAM Writing Rules, on page xxii.

-For further information about user accounts and passwords, see Setting up PAP Unit Users,
+For further information about user accounts and passwords, see Setting up PAP Unit Users, on page 5-17.